Connect with us

 Px7 S3 will be available in three finishes: Anthracite Black, Canvas White and Indigo Blue.
 We got to see the black and blue versions but apparently the off-white version was delayed in transit.
 The Indigo Blue finish was my favorite with a not-so-subtle hint of purple.

 Bowers & Wilkins says that they have engineered the new design so that both ear cushions and headband are replaceable by trained service engineers.
 Honestly, I don’t know how “trained” you’d have to be as the ear cushions at least seemed to be able to snap in and out pretty easily.
-But this serviceability should extend the usable life of the Px7 S3 headphones.
+This serviceability should extend the usable life of the Px7 S3 headphones.

 The Bottom Line